35 Famous Greek Landmarks to Visit

 The columns are six meters high and weigh 20 tons each, and the entrance measures 3.5 meters.
 Interestingly, some historians believe the temple was dedicated to Dionysus, the god of wine, as he was the god of the island.

 The Temple of Apollo/Portara is one of the best things to do in Naxos and is just a short walk from the port – albeit uphill!
 There are fantastic views of the harbor, the beautiful Aegean, and the islands of Delos, Mykonos, and Syros.
 Those in the know visit in the evening, as watching the sunset from here is spectacular.

 Archeological Site of Philippi, Krinides

 The Archeological Site of Philippi hosts the ruins of a major Greek city with significant importance to ancient Greece.
-Over the centuries, powerful Kings, Greeks and Romans, Ottoman conquers, Jesus' Apostles, and other Christian missionaries have left their traces behind in the monuments lying graciously in the Philippi grounds.
+Over the centuries, powerful Kings, Greeks and Romans, Christian missionaries, and many others have left their traces behind in the monuments lying graciously in the Philippi grounds.

 Events that have taken place through the centuries in Philippi have shaped the Western world.
 The archaeological site is the most important archaeological site in the Eastern Macedonian territory of Greece.

 Philippi was added to UNESCO's list of World Heritage Monuments in the later years.
 Its monuments, dating back to the Early Christian Era, are also among the world's best-preserved ones.

 The ancient city of Philippi was a land colony of the Thassians, called Krinides, and was founded in 360 BC.
 The area was important for two reasons: the gold mines in the neighbouring section and the land's geographic position, which allowed the Krinides to establish military troops at a strategic passage.